Sun Protection Factor, what’s that?

 So where can you find Antioxidants?

 In Vital Oils, not petroleum oils, just pure unadulterated vital oils, packed with antioxidants.
-Scientifically, Peach Oil is considered to have a ‘strong antioxidant activity’, Grapeseed Oil is considered to have ‘powerful antioxidants’ and Avocado Oil is considered ‘rich in antioxidants’.
+Scientifically, Peach Oil, Grapeseed Oil & Avocado are considered to have ‘powerful antioxidants’ and Jojoba (a wet oil) is very moisturising’.
 The theory of directly applying an unadulterated form of antioxidants, which can be absorbed by the skin and will restore antioxidant enzymes, was raised in a paper by the Journal of Investigative dermatology in 2003.
 So, it would seem that, simply put, by applying the oils topically (eg: onto the skin) they form a defence line and work from within to fight against free radical damage.

 So where can you get these Oils ?